spursy/llm-the-hard-way/deepseek/recipe.md

 - creating an interim reasoning model to generate SFT data points
 - Training the R1 model to improve on reasoning and non-reasoning problems (using other types of verifiers)

-#### 3.2 Creating SFT reasoning data with the interim reasioning model
+#### 3.2 Creating SFT reasoning data with the interim reasoning model

 To make the interim reasoning model more useful, it goes through an supervised fine-tunning (SFT) training step on a few thousand examples of reasoning problems (some of which are generated and filtered from R1-Zero).

 ![deepseek-interim](../pics/deepseek-r1-interim.png)

 `
-To prevent the early unstable code start phase of RL training from the base model, for DeekSeek-R1 we construct and collect a small amount of long CoT data to fine-tune the model as the initial RL actor.
+To prevent the early unstable code start phase of RL training from the base model, for DeepSeek-R1 we construct and collect a small amount of long CoT data to fine-tune the model as the initial RL actor.

-To collect such data, we have explored several approaches: using few-shot prompting with a long CoT as an example, directly prompting models to generate detailed answers with reflection and verification, gathering DeepSeek-R1-Zero outputs in a readable format, and fefining the results through post-processing by human annotators.
+To collect such data, we have explored several approaches: using few-shot prompting with a long CoT as an example, directly prompting models to generate detailed answers with reflection and verification, gathering DeepSeek-R1-Zero outputs in a readable format, and refining the results through post-processing by human annotators.
 `

 ![sft](../pics/deepseek-sft.png)

 `
-If you're new to the concept of Supervised Fine-Tuuning (SFT), that is the process that presents the mode with training examples in the form of prompt and correct completion.
+If you're new to the concept of Supervised Fine-Tuning (SFT), that is the process that presents the mode with training examples in the form of prompt and correct completion.
 `

 #### 3.3 General RL training phase